zackw/readings.owlfolio.org/content/2015/03-16-correctness-security-optimization.md

+---
-Title: The Correctness-Security Gap in Compiler Optimization
+Title: "The Correctness-Security Gap in Compiler Optimization"
-Category: 2015
+Category: "2015"
-Tags: langsec, optimization, formal models, theory
+Tags: [langsec, optimization, formal models, theory] ...

 At this year's [LangSec Workshop][], a paper on formal analysis of cases where compiled-code optimizations can introduce security holes